AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call a sheep with no legs?
+Where do you learn to make banana splits?

-A cloud.
+At sundae school.
 <!-- JOKE-END -->